Turbinicarpus alonsoi Facts

 Turbinicarpus alonsoi Distribution, Habitat, and Ecology

 Quite unfortunately, the stunning Turbinicarpus alonsoi only inhabits a tiny section of the world.
-This consists of a section of Xichu, Mexico, in North America.
-Further, its entire known range only includes a total of 3.86 sq mi (10 sq km).
+To be more precise, this limited area of habitation consists only of a section of Xichu, Mexico, in North America.
+Further, its entire known range actually only consists of a total of 3.86 sq mi (10 sq km).

-It also has highly specific habitat requirements, further increasing its vulnerability.
-Firstly, this wonderful cactus only grows in regions highly arid scrub.
-Yet, it also requires the soil in such spots to be high in chalk content.
+It also has highly specific habitat requirements.
+Quite regrettably, this situation only further increases its vulnerability.
+Firstly, this wonderful cactus only grows in regions of highly arid scrub.
+Secondly, though, the succulent also requires the soil in such spots to be high in chalk content.

-However, it’s needs do not even end there.
-It also only appears at an approximately specific elevation above sea level.
-This consists of at or around 6,234 ft (1,900 m).
+However, the environmental needs of the Turbinicarpus alonsoi do not even end there.
+That’s because it also only appears at an approximately specific elevation above sea level.
+This altitude consists of heights at or around 6,234 ft (1,900 m).
 As a result, its options remain severely limited.

-Further, it also has a particular period of the year in which it blooms.
-This occurs between March and October.
-Its elongated fruit stays rather small, at about 0.2 – 0.4 in (5 – 10 mm).
+Furthermore, the marvelous species of plant also has a particular period of the year in which it blooms.
+This time frame occurs between March and October.
+In addition, its elongated fruit develops as comparatively small, at about 0.2 – 0.4 in (5 – 10 mm).
 Finally, the numerous seeds also remain extremely tiny.